-The benefit of staying in Fremont, over an off-strip hotel, is that there is lots of things to do in the area.
-Not only are there other hotels and casinos to check out but there are bars, restaurants and the Fremont Streeyt Experience which includes an LED show on the canopy over the street and even a zip line.
+The benefit of staying in Fremont, over an off-strip hotel, is that there are lots of things to do in the area.
+Not only are there other hotels and casinos to check out but there are bars, restaurants, and the Fremont Street Experience which includes an LED show on the canopy over the street and even a zip line.

 Where to Eat in Las Vegas

-Las Vegas is known for over-indulgence… whether it’s gambling, drinking or eating, there are so many amazing options that it’s easy to over-do-it.
+Las Vegas is known for over-indulgence… whether it’s gambling, drinking, or eating, there are so many amazing options that it’s easy to overdo it.
 The assortment of dining options is astronomical – I’d love to meet someone who has dined at every restaurant on the Las Vegas strip.
-I guarantee that it hasn’t happened (but feel free to prove me wrong by leaving a comment below!)

-I’ll be honest, I don’t go to Vegas to eat at 5-star steak restaurants.
 When I am in Vegas, I am looking for quality food at an affordable price along with a great drink menu.
-Here are some of my favourite places to eat in Las Vegas:
+We also love checking out the many buffets of Las Vegas too.
+Here are some of my favorite places to eat in Las Vegas: